Sue Thomas – Local Organising Committee Chair

 Rosemary Soper

-Having completed my rosemarysoperdegree in English at Cardiff University, I obtained a post as a library assistant at the then Welsh National School of Medicine (later University of Wales College of Medicine or UWCM) in Cardiff.
+Having completed my degree in English at Cardiff University, I obtained a post as a library assistant at the then Welsh National School of Medicine (later University of Wales College of Medicine or UWCM) in Cardiff.
 I took a year out to take the postgraduate diploma in library and information studies at CLW in Aberystwyth, and then returned to my job in Cardiff.
 A new unit was established to run the branch hospital libraries at Cardiff Royal Infirmary (CRI) and at Llandough Hospital.
 I ran this unit, with two members of staff, until the closure of CRI in 1999.
 In 2004, UWCM merged with Cardiff University creating a much larger University library service.
 In 2009, the library at Llandough Hospital moved into new premises and became the first Cardiff University site to provide 24-hour access.
 The library is named after the pioneer of evidence-based medicine, Archie Cochrane, who spent his career working in South Wales, and houses an Archive of memorabilia relating to his life and work.
 Following a reorganisation within the library service, I now have responsibility for managing the service to Cardiff and Vale University Health Board, with the job title Cardiff and Vale UHB Librarian.
 In my spare time I am a keen gardener and enjoy reading and history.

 Rachel Sully